Final report for LNC21-456

 Planting date and rate, hybrid/variety (with relative maturity), N rate(s), N application (timing, material, method), starter fertilizer (rate and material), P/K application (materials, rate(s), date(s), method, seed treatments, and pesticides (product, rate, adjuvant(s), application date and method).

-Agronomic records are used in the analysis to help qualify and interpret results.
-Growing season (April 1-Oct.
-31) precipitation data is collected using standardized CoCoRaHS gauges (Productive Alternatives, Fergus Falls, MN) where possible.
-Project consultants are responsible for scouting and collecting in-season data (emergence date(s), final stand, harvest population) as well as tissue and/or soil sampling where trials have a nutrient component.
+Agronomic records were used in the analysis to help qualify and interpret results.
+Growing season (April 1- Sept.
+30) precipitation and growing degree day (GDD) data was collected from the nearest National Weather Service reporting station.
+Project consultants were responsible for scouting and collecting in-season data (emergence date(s), final stand, harvest population) as well as tissue and/or soil sampling where trials have a nutrient component.

-Input records are bundled by case (individual on-farm trial) with agronomic and yield data and subjected to economic analysis.
+Input records were combined by case (individual on-farm trial) with agronomic and yield data and subjected to economic analysis described below.

 Cover crop conservation performance

-Three 0.5 m2 samples are taken per plot and air dried (60oC to constant weight) to determine DM yield.
-For trials with a nutrient component, samples will be analyzed for total C/N using dry combustion methods with a Flash EA 1112CN Automatic Elemental Analyzer (Thermo Finnigan).
-Data from trials with differential termination timing will be combined to estimate species specific growth curves and average daily DM accumulation.
-Percent canopy is estimated concurrently by fractional green canopy cover using Canopeo (Patrignani and Ochsner, 2015), 5 estimates per plot.
+Cover crop aboveground biomass was sampled at termination and air dried (60oC to constant weight) to determine DM yield.
+For trials with a nutrient component, samples were analyzed for total C/N using dry combustion methods.
+Percent canopy was estimated concurrently by fractional green canopy cover using Canopeo (Patrignani and Ochsner, 2015), 5 estimates per plot, along with height measurement.

 Data analysis and use

-Data is analyzed by site to provide farm-specific information to the cooperator, in aggregate to estimate the magnitude and variability of response and within CC system to determine which specific practice(s) promote the greatest response as well as response variability to determine risk.
-Data is transformed to response ratio (yield following cover/ yield following fallow) for the combined analysis to normalize soil yield potential differences where appropriate.
+Data was initially analyzed by site-trial to provide farm-specific information to the cooperator, in aggregate to estimate the magnitude and variability of response and within CC system to determine which specific practice(s) promote the greatest response as well as response variability to determine risk.
+Data was transformed to response ratio (yield following cover/ yield following fallow) for the combined analysis to normalize soil yield potential differences where appropriate.
+For discussion purposes, a positive yield response to cover is a RR > 1.0, a yield increase is an increase in RR and vice versa.

 Financial data

-Agronomic data and input/output information will be used to conduct partial budget analysis by Case, accounting for cost and return differences between systems to calculate a net return for each CC system, compared to fallow on a per acre basis.
-The analysis will include additional costs for CC establishment, management, termination, and interest (constant costs) and costs associated with additional crop yield including drying, hauling, and nutrient removal (yield-dependent costs).
-Returns to CC include additional crop yield and the value of a N credit (if applicable).
-Any cost-share incentive payments will be excluded from the analysis.
-Actual market prices, tied to each response cycle will used in this analysis.
-Return on investment (ROI) will be calculated as is and on an annualized basis to compare each cover system to no cover and CC management systems to each other.
+Agronomic data was combined with input/output (I/O) price information to conduct partial budget analysis by case (RR).
+The analysis accounted for cost and return differences between cover and no-cover systems to calculate a net return for each CC system, compared to fallow on a per acre basis.
+The analysis included additional costs for CC establishment, management, termination, and interest (constant costs) and costs associated with additional crop yield including drying, hauling, and nutrient removal (yield-dependent costs).
+Return to cover is expressed as net margin ($/a):

 2022

-Growing season precipitation was variable between project regions and within-season (Table 2), impacting both rye and response crop growth, management and yield.
-In general, excess precipitation in April and early May delayed crop planting and in many situations forced green-planting and delayed termination where preplant termination was planned.
-Total early season precipitation was less in the northern region allowing earlier planting compared to other locations and season long precipitation was near normal which, coupled with heavier soil types, resulted in response crops never being exposed to moisture stress.
-In the southern locations, early season moisture surplus was followed by a prolonged period of moisture deficit and crop stress into initiation of reproductive growth, then abundant rainfall and crop recovery.
-Trials in the Palmyra area were probably most impacted by the combination of the greatest seasonal precipitation deficit and the lightest soil types.
+Growing season precipitation was variable between project regions and within-season, impacting both rye and response crop growth, management, and yield.
+In general, excess precipitation in April and early May delayed crop planting and, in many situations, forced green-planting and delayed termination where preplant termination was planned.
+Total early season precipitation was less in the northern region allowing earlier planting compared to other locations and season long precipitation was near normal which, coupled with heavier soil types, resulted in response crops not being exposed to moisture stress.
+In the southern locations, early season moisture surplus was followed by a prolonged period of moisture deficit and crop stress into initiation of reproductive growth, followed by abundant rainfall and crop recovery.
+Trials in the Palmyra area were most impacted by the combination of the greatest seasonal precipitation deficit and the lightest soil types.
 Seasonal growing degree day (GDD) accumulation was near normal (data not shown).

 Yield response